Sports and Exercise Medicine

 Biography

-Kim is a senior educator and epidemiologist, Professor of Sport Exercise and Nutrition Education, in the Division of Rheumatology, Orthopaedics, and Dermatology, School of Medicine, University of Nottingham.
+Kim Edwards is a Professor of Sport Exercise and Nutrition Education in the School of Medicine, University of Nottingham.
 She is a Senior Fellow of the Higher Education Academy.

-She has a strong interest in medical education research as well as investigating the relationships around physical activity, diet and environmental exposures and their association with chronic disease, such as osteoarthritis, cancer and obesity.
+She has a strong interest in medical education research as well as investigating the relationships around physical activity, diet and environmental exposures and their association with MSK injuries and chronic disease, such as osteoarthritis and obesity.
 She has extensive statistical modelling expertise.

 Her background whilst highly numerate is not tradition.
-In brief: maths BSc(Hons); corporate banking career; MMedSci Human Nutrition; spatial epidemiology PhD; then increasingly senior academic roles (University of Leeds; University of Nottingham), teaching and leading research methods and medical statistics and sport and exercise nutrition.
-This holistic background affords both medical understanding and statistical experience and gives me a wide and a diverse set of skills to draw on for research and teaching.
+In brief: maths BSc(Hons); corporate banking career; MMedSci Human Nutrition; spatial epidemiology PhD; then increasingly senior academic roles (University of Leeds; University of Nottingham), teaching and leading research methods, medical statistics, physical activity epidemiology, expedition and wilderness medicine, and sport and exercise nutrition.
+This holistic background affords both medical understanding and statistical experience and gives her a wide and a diverse set of skills to draw on for research and teaching.

 Expertise Summary